 Deborah: Oh, yeah.
 Oh, yeah.
 I mean, like, all of the time.
 All of the time.
-And then out of my own need, feeling ostracized, round about twenty-one, twenty-two, I started a big social club network thing for black lesbians, about six hundred women.
+And then out of my own need, feeling ostracized, round about 21, 22, I started a big social club network thing for Black lesbians, about 600 women.
 And actually I met Zandy through that.

 Eric: A social group for lesbians.
 And you walked through the door?